prl-mushr/mushr-website/content/hardware/upgrading.md

 Follow the steps in the [Software Setup](/hardware/build_instructions#software-setup) section of the build instructions to set-up the Xavier NX with the MuSHR stack.

+## Upgrading the RealSense Camera

+If you want to upgrade your D435i to a D455, you will need to re-print the [racecar front cover](https://github.com/prl-mushr/mushr_cad/blob/master/v3/stl/racecar_front_cover_whole.stl).

+1. Remove your old front cover by unscrewing the 5 flat-head screws holding it in place.

+2. Mount the D455 to the new front cover with two M4 screws and connect it with a USB-C cable and right-angle connector.

+3. Mount the new front cover with 5 flat-head M2.5 screws, the same way the old front cover was mounted.